-F.8 JSON Related Functions
+JSON Related Functions

 Syntax

-string$ = JSON$(clustername [,row_option])
+string$ = JSON$(clustername [, row_option])

-Example 1: Cluster Array
+Example 1: Simple Cluster Array

-Convert a cluster array to a JSON string:
+Convert a basic cluster array to JSON:

 cluster person: id$, name$, age